Contributing to IT-Journey

 - Quest Creation Guide - Build epic quests

-- Post Writing Guide - Author blog posts
+- Notes Writing Guide - Author cheatsheets and reference notes

 - README Guidelines - Documentation standards